haerski/mortality/report.md

 ![plot of chunk unnamed-chunk-45](figures/report/fig-unnamed-chunk-45-1.png)

 One can wonder how much our models are being affected by the forecasting of deaths.
 Let's replace `forecasted_test` by `test` and let's see what happens.
-(So, now actual deaths is used insetad of forecasted deaths).
+(So, now actual deaths is used instead of forecasted deaths).
 We see that the difference is not very big and our forecasting is not affecting the models in a bad way.

 ```r